aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 1. __Navbar toggler icon__
     1. Check that when on a smaller device the navbar links change to a burger icon drop-down menu.
+        - Repeat steps from *desktop navbar* testing above, verify that all the links work.

 2. __Navbar fixed top__
     1. Scroll down the page,